+Impacts Assumption Indicator Results Awareness of project participants about the project If people in the project are actively participating in project activities and decision-making, they will be more aware about the project % of project participants who feel they have good/medium/poor knowledge about the project

+Results are seen to be improving from more meeting and project exposure, enhanced communication, and improved access to resources and support creating an environment where people are more informed and confident.
+Good Medium Poor Men 93% 6% 0% Women 90% 6% 3%

+Good Medium Poor

+Men 93% 6% 0%

+Women 90% 6% 3%

-Impacts Assumption Indicator Results Good Medium Poor Awareness of project participants about the project If people in the project are actively participating in project activities and decision-making, they will be more aware about the project % of project participants who feel they have good/medium/poor knowledge about the project Men 82% 18% 0% Women 67% 26% 7% Community income from carbon sales If income from carbon sales increases, there will be enhanced benefits for the community (in terms of more project-supported activities) Income from sales Spending on community activities 545,153 USD were spent on the classes and school laboratory's construction, offices' construction, water supply systems refinement, school fees payment, land and food security, community governance support, and land rights enforcement.
-Individuals benefitting from project training and education payments Investment into education leads to increased education and employment therefore individuals benefit Number of individuals receiving training, education, employment 2097 individuals received training, education, employment.
+Community income from carbon sales If income from carbon sales increases, there will be enhanced benefits for the community (in terms of more project-supported activities) Income from sales Spending on community activities 578,001 USD were spent on the classes and school laboratory's construction, offices' construction, water supply systems refinement, school fees payment, land and food security, community governance support, and land rights enforcement.

+Individuals benefitting from project training and education payments Investment into education leads to increased education and employment therefore individuals benefit Number of individuals receiving training, education, employment 2031 individuals received training, education, employment.
+These are predominantly individuals who attended the biannual finance revenue announcements held between November and December, and who had the opportunity to receive education on financial management and governance function focused on them as the new government members post the recent election -- --- --- --